NeoGames4/AssemblyCompiler8080/README.md

     JMP START
 ```

+### Compile to binary
+Per default the compiler compiles to hex.
+To compile to binary the third argument on execution must be set to `binary`.

 ### Debug mode
-The `Compiler.java`-class contains a boolean named `DEBUG`, which is `true` by default.
+The `Compiler.java`-class contains a boolean named `DEBUG` which is `false` by default, but can be set by writing `debug` as the fourth argument.
 If true, the compiler will show the following extra information.
 * The current line (to the console while compiling).
 * The corresponding (original) line next to each hex code line (to the destination file, separated by an '@' character).